utgenome/utgb/development.md

  - Open http://localhost:8080/gwt, then click "Dev Mode On".

- If you need to use 192.xx.xx.xx address to access GWT pages, run gwt-superdev mode with -Dgwt.expose=true option
+ If you need to use 192.xx.xx.xx address to access GWT pages, run gwt-superdev mode with -Dgwt.expose option

-    ./sbt gwt-superdev -Dgwt.expose=true
+    ./sbt gwt-superdev -Dgwt.expose

- You also need to copy bookmarklet from http://192.xx.xx.xx:9876 since it becomes different when using http://localhost:9876
+ You also need to copy bookmarklet from http://192.xx.xx.xx:9876 since it becomes different from when using http://localhost:9876

 * Install utgb command